Gidayi-dev/Health-Info/Readme.md

 5. Start the backend server:

-        ```bash
         npm run dev

 The server will run on http://localhost:4000.

 ### Frontend (Client)